CatchABus/nativescript-plugins/packages/ui-htmlcanvasapi/README.md

 ```

 Sometimes, there might be a need to draw things offscreen but keep reference to the view and eventually want to draw everything there.
-`HTMLCanvasElement` includes these custom methods:
+`HTMLCanvasView` includes these custom methods:
 - enableOffscreenBuffer
 - disableOffscreenBuffer
 - isOffscreenBufferEnabled